run-ai/docs/docs/admin/workloads/policies/README.md

 For example, an administrator can create and apply a policy that will restrict researchers from requesting more than 2 GPUs, or less than 1GB of memory per type of workload.

-Another example is, an administrator who wants to set different amounts of CPU, GPUs and memory for different kinds of workloads.
+Another example is an administrator who wants to set different amounts of CPU, GPUs and memory for different kinds of workloads.
 A training workload can have a default of 1 GB of memory, or an interactive workload can have a default amount of GPUs.

 Policies are created per Run:ai project (Kubernetes namespace).
 When a policy is created in the `runai` namespace, it will take effect when there is no project-specific policy for the workloads of the same kind.